Contents

 var l = const [/*constant context*/];

 • The arguments inside an invocation of a constant constructor.
-Example:
+For example:

 dart